inancgumus/learngo/README.md

 ---

-# A Huge Number of Go Examples, Exercises and Quizzes
+# A Huge Number of Go Examples, Exercises, and Quizzes

-Best way of learning is doing.
-Inside this repository, you will find thousands of Go examples, exercises and quizzes.
+The best way to learn is by doing.
+Inside this repository, you will find thousands of Go examples, exercises, and quizzes.
 I initially created this repository for my **[Go: Bootcamp Course](https://www.udemy.com/course/learn-go-the-complete-bootcamp-course-golang/?referralCode=5CE6EB34E2B1EF4A7D37)**.
-Later on, I added a lot of exercises, and I wanted every programmer who is not yet enrolled in the course to learn for free as well.
+Later, I added a lot of exercises, and I wanted every programmer who is not yet enrolled in the course to learn for free as well.
 So here it is.
 Enjoy.

 **Available in the following languages:**
 * **[English](https://github.com/inancgumus/learngo)**